FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Additional fixes and improvements

-You can run the following commands to improve your experience, reboot to apply these changes:

-- Fixes 'out of memory' crashes<br>
-`sudo echo 'vm.max_map_count=1048576' >>/etc/sysctl.conf`<br>
-- Fixes game stuttering<br>
-`sudo echo 'RADV_PERFTEST=gpl' >>/etc/profile.d/gpl.sh`<br>

-If you're using an integrated GPU, set a fixed amount of memory allocated towards it in your BIOS.
-And if you have both discreet and integrated GPUs then make sure that your BIOS' preferences are set to prioritize PCI-E GPU over the integrated one.

-To remove screen tearing on X11, make sure to follow [this guide](https://linuxreviews.org/HOWTO_fix_screen_tearing).
+Be sure to use Wayland over X11 if possible as it helps to alleviate most issues related to screen-tearing, frame pacing and input latency.
+[GOverlay](https://github.com/benjamimgois/goverlay) can be used to set frame rate limit and vsync globally.

-For games made with [Unreal Engine](https://www.unrealengine.com/en-US) please follow guides on PCGamingWiki for [UE3](https://www.pcgamingwiki.com/wiki/Engine:Unreal_Engine_4) and [UE4](https://www.pcgamingwiki.com/wiki/Engine:Unreal_Engine_4) to fix the stuttering issue.
+For games made with [Unreal Engine](https://www.unrealengine.com/en-US) please follow guides on PCGamingWiki for [UE3](https://www.pcgamingwiki.com/wiki/Engine:Unreal_Engine_3) and [UE4](https://www.pcgamingwiki.com/wiki/Engine:Unreal_Engine_4) to fix the stuttering issue.

 ## Lutris integration into Steam

-Enable Gamescope and set Output resolution to the one of your display.
-This will fix issues related to Steam Overlay and Steam Input not working. **You need to have `gamescope` package installed on your system for it to work.**

-Make sure to go into settings and disable `DXVK-NVAPI DLSS emulation` for the Wine runner as it can cause games to crash.
+Make sure to disable `DXVK-NVAPI DLSS` for the Wine runner as it can cause games to crash on AMD GPUs.

 You can use [Steam ROM Manager](https://github.com/SteamGridDB/steam-rom-manager) if you wish to import your Lutris games to Steam with the least amount of headaches.
 Despite its name, SRM can import data from `.desktop` application shortcuts.
 It also allows you to add custom artwork for games, sourced from [SteamGridDB](https://www.steamgriddb.com/).